Tim55667757/TKSBrokerAPI/README_EN.md

 That's all, ask questions in the section 👉 [**Issues**](https://github.com/Tim55667757/TKSBrokerAPI/issues/new) 👈, please.

-🚀 Good luck for you in automating stock trading!
+🚀 Good luck for you in trade automation!
 And profit!

 [![gift](https://badgen.net/badge/gift/donate/green)](https://yoomoney.ru/quickpay/shop-widget?writer=seller&targets=Donat%20(gift)%20for%20the%20authors%20of%20the%20TKSBrokerAPI%20project&default-sum=999&button-text=13&payment-type-choice=on&successURL=https%3A%2F%2Ftim55667757.github.io%2FTKSBrokerAPI%2F&quickpay=shop&account=410015019068268)